 KVADRAT IS VERY PRESENT AT THE MAJOR TRADESHOWS THROUGHOUT THE YEAR.
 ARE YOU MISSING THOSE EVENTS?
 ALSO YOUR WONDERFUL ARTIST COLLABORATIONS.

 Of course we really miss the tradeshows, which are about presenting new products, but also relationship management – you need to meet people.
 That is something we all miss it.
 But in the meantime, we’ve been really good at pushing out our products digitally.
 We’ve also been sending out samples to clients and then we’ll have a Zoom meeting to walk them through what we’ve sent.
-There was also a project called Knit, working on with 28 international designers to each create a piece.
-We’re planning to launch that at 3 Days of Design in Copenhagen in September, but that is by far not as international as Salone, so instead we’re going to launch it digitally and then it will travel to different locations.
+There was also our 4th design project called Knit, working on with 28 international designers, who have created a unique piece with our knitted textile collection.
+We’re planning to launch that at 3 Days of Design in Copenhagen in September, but that is by far not as international as Salone, so instead we’re going to launch it digitally as well and then it will travel to different locations, when it is safe again.
 The many artist collaborations that we had planned have been moved to 2021.

 EVEN THOUGH YOU’RE PRESENTING IN NEW WAYS, DO YOU THINK THIS PERIOD WILL PERMANENTLY CHANGE THE SYSTEM OF LAUNCHES?

 I don’t know.
 I can feel it here in Copenhagen, since we’ve opened up again, there is this great need to come together, to socialise.
-This has affected the economy and our industry quite heavily, so I think set-ups might be smaller and maybe less frequent.
+This has affected the economy and our industry quite heavily, so I think set-ups might be smaller, focussed and maybe less frequent.
 It depends how long this keeps going.
-We’ll definitely still do the big shows, but also we’ll focus on some smaller events, some local, more intimate events.
+We’ll definitely still do the big shows when it is safe to do so, but also we’ll focus on some smaller events, some local, more intimate events.
 This is such a good opportunity to reset.
 We’ve had such opulent behaviour in our industry and maybe it has given us time for reflection, to think about what’s important and what counts.
 And we now have the opportunity to build from here.
-Of course there is a lot of sadness with so much illness and job losses, but now we have to ask what can we do better and what can we do differently.
-There needs to be a bigger focus on what is good for the planet and how can we make more sustainable decisions from here.
+Of course there is a lot of sadness with so much illness and job losses, friends that got ill, people dying, but now we have to ask what can we do better and what can we do differently.
+There needs to be a bigger focus on what is good for the planet, humanity and how can we make more sustainable decisions from here.

 IN TERMS OF TEXTILES WILL THERE BE CHANGE OF DIRECTION?